haileytapia/portfolio/TerminalPunctuation.md

 {: .fs-5 : .fw-300 }

 {: .about }
-> I created the following examples of terminal punctuation in user interface (UI) text at Splunk.
+> I created the following examples of correct and incorrect terminal punctuation in user interface (UI) text at Splunk.

 ## Terminal punctuation